remix-run/remix/.changeset/thin-oranges-boil.md

 3. Firefox then calls `ws.onclose` again after reconnecting and the loop starts over

 This fix is to check `event.code === 1006` before actually trying to reconnect and the reload the page.
 1006 means the connection was closed abnormally (https://www.rfc-editor.org/rfc/rfc6455#section-7.4.1).
 In our case, that means the server was shut down in local dev and then the socket can reconnect again when the server is back up.

-It’s unclear to me why Firefox is calling `onclose` immediately upon connecting to the web socket, but it does.